nunutu29/AspNetCoreWebBundler/README.md

 - `indent` (`string`) - The string used for one level of indent.
 Default is two spaces.

 ### `sourceMap` (`bool`)
-If true, will generate a source map for the bundled file.
+If `true`, will generate a source map for the bundled file.
+Default is `false`.

 ### `sourceMapRootPath` (`string`)
-Source root URI that will be added to the map object as the sourceRoot property
+Source root URI that will be added to the map object as the sourceRoot property.

-# Development runtime
+# Development
 To enable runtime bundling support during development, you need to modify the *ConfigureServices* method.

 ```csharp